chxj1980/orwell/README.md

 # What works rigth now?

 There is a QT client in `qt` folder for testing purposes, and a desktop react native client (which is supposed to be the app we're building) in orwellJS which is almost working.
 Both examples should show the image of a Vstarcam camera for a few seconds.
-The qt and react native should work on linux, windows and mac, but I compiled only in linux.
-There is no work in iOS or Android for now, but I intend to do it someday.
+The qt and react native should work on linux, windows and mac, but I compiled only in linux for now.
+There is no code for iOS or Android yet, but I intend to do it someday.

 Can you help me?
 I'd be nice to have people working on different parts of the project.